 Bachelor of Specialized Studies

-The Bachelor of Specialized Studies (BSS) degree allows students to create an individualized, multidisciplinary degree tailored to their individual interests and needs.
-In collaboration with faculty partners and a BSS academic advisor, students design an area of concentration that is equivalent to a pre-established major.
+At Ohio University, students can choose among more than 250 undergraduate majors, from accounting to world religions.
+But what happens if none of them is exactly the right fit?
+The Bachelor of Specialized Studies (BSS) degree allows eligible students to create an individualized, multidisciplinary degree tailored to their individual interests and needs.
+Working closely with faculty partners and a BSS academic advisor, students design and combine areas of concentration equivalent in depth and breadth of study to a pre-established major.

 Typically, the Bachelor of Specialized Studies degree is not appropriate as a second-degree (double major), or for someone who has previously completed a bachelor’s degree.
 In special circumstances, a person who has already completed a bachelor’s degree may petition the director of degree programs for permission to apply for and complete the BSS.

 The BSS program is available on all Ohio University campuses, including OHIO Online.